ngloe/olpsR/README.md

 BCRPS$Weights
 ```

-The achieved portfolio wealth (performance) can be plotted by
+The achieved portfolio wealth (performance) can be plotted by:

 ``` r
 plot(BCRP)